karimelkh/ipcalc/README.md

 ### available options
-> [!NOTE]
-> the only two options that works are **-b** and **-h**

 ```
--b, --bin=VER	convert decimal to binary
+-b, --bin       convert decimal to binary
---isnet=ADDR	check if it is a network address
---isint=ADDR	check if it isan interface address
--t, --type	network type: interface|network
+-t, --type      network type: INTERFACE or NETWORK
+-n, --net       get network address
 -h, --help      print this help
+--isnet check if it is a network address
+--isint check if it is an interface address
 ```

 **Notes:**
-* `-b` can be used multiple times in a single command
+* `-b`, `-n`, and `-t` can be used multiple times in a single command

 ## TODO
 ### Fixes